A-08962

 Penalties

-The bill does not specify any penalties, damages, or remedies for violations.
-No statutory damages, civil penalties, injunctive relief, or attorney fee provisions are included.
+The bill does not specify any penalties, damages, civil fines, injunctive relief, or other remedies for violations of its provisions.

 Who Is Covered